Nixwzy/learningFS/README.md

 ## Note
 This repository is continuously updated as I progress through the course.
 Feel free to explore the different sections as they evolve.
+### Note for Readers
+Some content in this repository may be in Portuguese.
+(Olá! 😁) This is because the course materials and exercises are designed specifically for Portuguese-speaking learners.